AntoineSavage/pizzascript/README.md

 # when we unquote symbol 'my_code:
 (my_func 'my_code)

-# then returns the identifier my_code, evaluated:
+# then returns the identifier my_code, evaluated (not unquoted):
 # ['list 0 "" ''a ['list] ['dict] ['fac 5] 'n]
 # notice how (fac 5) and n were not evaluated yet

 # when, instead, we unquote the associated list literal:
 (my_func ['list 0 "" ''a ['list] ['dict] ['fac 5] 'n])

-# then returns the literal, unquoted:
+# then returns the literal, unquoted (and evaluated):
 # [0 "" 'a [] {} 120 123]
 # notice how (fac 5) and n were evaluated here to 120 and 123, respectively
 ```